EndGameStudio/www.juanorozco.com/content/blog/2014/2014-04-22-creating-and-flowing.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: creating-and-flowing
 title: Creating and Flowing
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=10
-categories:
-  - Uncategorized
 ---

 Welcome to Creative and Flow, a magazine on creativity, exploration, wondering, and failure.